cornell-zhang/catalyst2018/lab1/README.md

     </font>
 </figure>

-Looking at figure 3, if we assume rows are denoted by number, we notice that all holes in a row are connected together.
+Looking at figure 3, let us assume the rows are denoted by the numbers, we notice that all holes in a row are connected together.
 This means that any circuit components with both pins connected in the same rows are in parallel to each other.
 Different rows are not connected.
 Components with only one pin connected to the same row and the other pin connected to different rows are in series with each other.
 Components with no pins that share a row will not affect each other.
 The top and bottom of the figure shows the holes connected horizontally.
 These holes are typically for power and ground pins from the power source and circuit components

 #### Part 1.A Experiment with LED
 LED stands for Light Emitting Diodes; a diode is a semiconductor device that allows current to flow easily in one direction but restricts current flowing in opposite direction.
 There are many different types of diode such as Zener Diode, which allows current to flow in the opposite direction if it reaches a certain voltage.
 Diodes can be used to protect motors and electronics from back current or current going in the reverse bias which can damage electronic components.
 The diode we are using provides light as the name suggests.